-Millfields welcome all children with food allergies to be part of our community.
-We aim to maintain the school as a nut-aware zone and all parents and carers are made aware of this when their child is admitted to the school.
+Millfields recognises the importance of providing safe and inclusive meal options for pupils with allergies and medical dietary requirements.
+We aim to maintain the school as a nut-aware zone, and all parents and carers are made aware of this commitment when their child is admitted to the school.

-The Schools' position is not to guarantee a completely allergen free environment as this would be impossible but rather to minimise the risk of exposure, encourage self-responsibility, and plan for an effective response to possible emergencies.
+The school's position is not to guarantee a completely allergen-free environment, as this would be impossible, but rather to minimise the risk of exposure, encourage self-responsibility, and plan for an effective response to possible emergencies.